Playing games on your computer is always fun. When you can do so with other people, it becomes an even better experience.

 - best offload device for editors

-- best for uploading video to their computer
+- best for uploading videos to their computer

 - best because of its durability and thinness